-BASIC RECOMMENDATIONS FOR ACCESS PANELS INSTALLATION.
+BASIC RECOMMENDATIONS FOR WALL ACCESS PANELS INSTALLATION.

 The base on which the hatch is installed must be sturdy and stable.
 In drywall bases, for reliability, it is desirable to use reinforced UA profiles or ordinary profiles reinforced with wooden beams.
 Tying plasterboard bases to the main walls is required.

-The panel must be securely fixed using any general construction method.
+The access panel must be securely fixed using any general construction method.
 For example, in a plasterboard structure, it should be screwed with metal screws, and in concrete, brick, or block masonry, it should be anchored with dowels.
 Gaps between the panel and the base that are more than 5 mm should be filled with construction foam.
-When fixing, it is important that the untiled surface of the panel door coincides with the main tile laying field around the panel.
+When fixing, it is important that the untiled surface of the wall access panel coincides with the main tile laying field around the panel.

 When laying tiles on the wall where the panel is installed, it is advisable to start with the panel.
 Glue the tiles on the door, wait until the glue has completely set, and check for opening and closing.
 Then, tile around the panel without using crosses on the bottom and sides.
 The gaps along the perimeter of the door at the panel must be at least 1.5 mm.

-To avoid difficult opening and closing of the panel, it is not recommended to fill its perimeter with silicone.
+To avoid difficult opening and closing of the wall access panel, it is not recommended to fill its perimeter with silicone.
 To disguise the seams along the panel, it is recommended to paint the ends of the tiles along the outer and inner contours in the color of the grout with a suitable paint or a mixture of grout on a colorless varnish.

 THE NUANCES OF CHOOSING AN ACCESS PANEL.